samcofer/sol-eng-docker/k8s.md

 - why doesn't the license activation deactivate on container teardown? :(
 - pull out the launcher bits from RSP... and the RSP bits from launcher!
+- is the s6 ugliness worth it?
+- what sort of weirdness is happening with home directories being nonstandard...? clean this up in ldap!

 ### Product